kier2023/Minigame-a-Month---FEBRUARY-2024/README.md

    ```
 ## Controls:
 - W, A, S, D to move the player object (ship)
-- Left click to shoot asteroids
+- Left click to shoot at Aliens
 - Close the window to exit the game

 ## Contributing: